Magnolia virginiana L.

 Color: Creamy white

-Magnolia virginiana is an evergreen or deciduous tree to 100 feet (30 m) tall, semi-deciduous in a cold climate and evergreen in areas with warmer winters.
-The leaves are alternate, simple, with entire margins, up to 5 inches (12.5 cm) long and up to 2 inches (5 cm) wide.
+Magnolia virginiana is an evergreen or deciduous tree that grows up to 100 feet (30 m) tall.
+It is semi-deciduous in a cold climate and evergreen in areas with warmer winters.
+Leaves are alternate, simple with entire margins, up to 5 inches (12.5 cm) long, and up to 2 inches (5 cm) wide.
 The bark is smooth and gray, with the inner bark mildly scented.
-The flowers are creamy white, up to 5.6 inches (14 cm) in diameter, with 6 to 15 petal-like tepals.
-The fruit is a fused aggregate of follicles, up to 2 inches (5 cm) long and pinkish-red when mature.
+Flowers are creamy-white with 6 to 15 petal-like tepals and up to 5.6 inches (14 cm) in diameter.
+Fruits are fused aggregate of follicles, up to 2 inches (5 cm) long and pinkish-red when mature.

 USDA hardiness zone 4a to 8b: from −30 °F (−34.4 °C) to 20 °F (−6.7 °C).

 Although different species of Magnolia can tolerate slightly different conditions.
 In general, they will do best with slightly acidic, moist, loose, well-draining soil.
 To mimic Magnolia's natural conditions, amend heavy soil with peat moss and compost.
 Grow best in Zones 7-10, depending on variety, with a few cultivars hardy to zone 5.
 Full sun to partial shade.
 Moist, peaty soil can help Magnolias tolerate the full sun.
 If you're pushing the limits of cold tolerance, avoid planting Magnolias in southern exposure since the leaves can be damaged by the winter sun, and flowers may open prematurely.
 Magnolias benefit from irrigation in the first few years, and then they are tolerant of moderate drought.

 They need room to grow to their full mature size and width.
 So while looking small when first planted, they'll grow to fill up space over time.